Bipolar disorder facts revealed!

 17. Was this depression so serious that it made your usual activities such as work or study impossible, or only barely possible through great personal effort?

 18. As well as the serious lows of depression, have you also experienced periods of “highs” – of being so “up” that it felt like more than normal happiness?
+Perhaps to the point of interfering with your daily functioning?

 19. Have you experienced periods of needing only small amounts (3-5 hours at most) of sleep?